Skip to content

 causes the function to finish and return the value of "result".

 Thus inside the calling function x and y will have the value 8.0 .
-Notice how in the second example we have used arithmetic expressions in the parameters.
-This is absolutely fine.

 Local variables: a vitally important principle